Police.fi accessibility statement - Police

 The service meets the accessibility requirements fully on level A and partly on level AA.

 2. Disproportionate burden

 - The documents related to the steering and follow-up of Police operations do not fully meet the accessibility requirements.
+Work has begun to convert them.
 The most recent Annual Accounts, Operating Plans and Budgets can be ordered from the registry (kirjaamo) of the National Police Board.
 Other performance agreements and Annual reports are available at the registry of the Police unit in question.
-Other documents are uploaded on the site taking a reasonableness principle into account.

 3. For all parts, the web site does not yet meet the requirements.